BattlestarSC/NEAT/README.md

 To get each node's output, we have to get the node->getOutput() function (which runs the activation funtion as well).

 To sort the node order, we just need to ensure each node is before all other nodes that depend on it.
 Therefore we can also use this order to easily check for valid new connections to mutate, since a new connection would only be valid if it is from an earlier node in the vector and doesn't exist.

+Connections are sorted in a few manners.

+1. Each connection is in the list of its OUTPUT node's connections, so a forward connection of 1->4 would be in node 4's forward vector
+2. To accelerate sexual reproduction, connections are sorted by lowest innovation number first, so that all nodes and connections are in the same order

 Each node will also keep two pieces of data for memory support.